MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/what-s-new-in-dpm.md

 DPM 2019 UR5 support backups for VMWare VMs on vSphere 7.0.
 Learn more.

-### Parallel online backup jobs - limit enhancement
+### Limit enhancement for parallel online backup jobs

-DPM 2019 UR5 supports increase in the maximum parallel online backup jobs from 8 to a configurable limit based on your hardware and network limitations through a registry key for faster online backups.
+With DPM 2019 UR5, there is an increase in the maximum parallel online backup jobs.Using a registry key, you can now have faster online backups, that is from eight to a configurable limit as per the hardware and network limitations.
 Learn more.

 ::: moniker-end